Why volunteer in Africa?

-We also offer advice and support for volunteer fundraising, so you can get the funds you need to go on the adventure of a lifetime!
-Our staff and alumni are experts on raising funds and we’ll ensure that you’re able to secure the required amount.
+We also offer advice and support for volunteer fundraising, so you can get the funds for the adventure of a lifetime!
+Our staff and alumni are experts in raising funds.
+We’ll ensure that you’re able to secure the required amount.

 Many people ask if it’s safe to volunteer in Africa.
 When you volunteer with us, this is something you can stop worrying about.
-We’ll place you in African countries that are politically stable and safe to visit, and our local staff keep a close eye on changing situations.
+We’ll place you in African countries that are politically stable and safe to visit.
+Our local staff constantly keep a close eye on changing situations.

 Where to Volunteer in Africa

 Our volunteer opportunities in Africa include the following countries:

 Africa is an incredibly diverse continent, with awe-inspiring natural wonders and a rich cultural heritage.
 We do volunteer work in several African countries and can help you find the best volunteer programme in Africa for you.